-Read our Evidently Cochrane blogs on communication and engagement.
+Read our Evidently Cochrane blogs on communicating evidence.

 To tweet or not to tweet about schizophrenia systematic reviews (TweetSz): study protocol for a randomised controlled trial from Cochrane Schizophrenia and the resulting paper "Tweeting links to Cochrane Schizophrenia Group reviews: a randomised controlled trial" published in BMJ Open

 Have you set yourself up on Google Analytics?
 With it you can measure detailed information from your website and social media platforms.
-If you are a Cochrane group, you can ask for Google Analytics access from IKMD.
+If you are a Cochrane group, you can ask for Google Analytics access from the web support team.

-FollowerWonk is a great site that lets you analyse your Twitter followers and other accounts followers.
+FollowerWonk is a site that lets you analyse your Twitter followers and other accounts followers.

-Need to generating more traffic to your blog?
+Need to generate more traffic to your blog?
 Click here for tips to help.